Draft request for $21.5B Savannah River Site management contract unveiled by DOE

 The current Savannah River Site management-and-operations firm is Savannah River Nuclear Solutions.
 The Fluor-led team has been on the job for more than a decade.

 SRNS’s contract expires Sept.
-30. A single one-year extension remains, affording the Energy Department time to sort through its sometimes arduous and often arcane acquisition process.
+30. A single one-year extension remains, affording the Energy Department time to work through its sometimes arduous and often arcane acquisition process.

 A final request for proposals is expected this summer.